ascherer/cwebbin/README.md

 [cwebbin](https://github.com/ascherer/cwebbin), create the source drops with
 ```
 git archive -o cweb-3.64c.tar.gz cweb-3.64c
-git archive -o cwebbin-2018.tar.gz cwebbin-2018
+git archive -o cwebbin-2019.tar.gz cwebbin-2019
 ```
-respectively, put these two tarballs in the *SOURCES* directory and *cwebbin.spec* in the *SPECS* directory of your build arena, and run
+respectively, put these two tarballs and the original *ctwill.tar.gz* in the *SOURCES* directory and *cwebbin.spec* in the *SPECS* directory of your build arena, and run
 ```
 rpmbuild -ba SPECS/cwebbin.spec
 debbuild -ba SPECS/cwebbin.spec